15 Best Cardio Workouts for Weight Loss (From a Trainer)

 Single-Leg Stand is a low-intensity cardio workout that can effectively burn fat.

-Standing burns about 30 to 50 calories per hour more than sitting [5].
-And standing on one leg increases the charge and may burn another 20 to 30 more calories on top of the regular calorie burn.
+According to WebMD, if you stand six hours per day instead of sitting, you'll burn around 54 calories more.
+And standing on one leg increases the charge and may burn another 20 to 30 more calories on top of the regular calorie burn [5].

 You can maintain this position for more than 20 seconds or take the lift higher to increase difficulty.